Debt Ratio

 Proper Application of the Debt Ratio

 There are situations where debt is appropriate in business.
-Some of the better examples are directly tied to the long-lived assets such as heavy equipment, land, structures, utilities and infrastructure.
-The idea is to match the assets life with debt of a slightly shorter duration (approximately 75 – 80%).
+Some of the better examples are directly tied to the long-lived assets such as heavy equipment, land, structures, utilities, and infrastructure.
+The idea is to match the assets’ life with the debt of a slightly shorter duration (approximately 75 – 80%).
 The shorter duration ensures the bank will get paid back before the asset wears out.
 In addition, a good portion (at least 25%) of the asset’s purchase price is paid from equity funds (excess working capital).

 Let’s take a look at this site development company’s balance sheet for the purpose of evaluating a proper debt ratio and corresponding debt components.